Heegner cycles and $p$-adic $L$-functions: Introduction

 \begin{thmb} Assume that $\ep(V_{f,\chi})=-1$.
 If $\Hclass_{f,\chi}\not =0$, then \end{thmb}

-Note that if $\chi$ is as in Theorem~B, an expected variant of the Gross--Zagier formula of \cite{zhang130} for generalized Heegner cycles would yield a proof of the implication $L'(f,\chi,r)\neq 0\Longrightarrow\Hclass_{f,\chi}\neq 0$, which combined with our Theorem~B implies conjecture (\ref{BKconj}) in the ``rank one'' case.
+\begin{intro-rem} The expected extension of the Gross--Zagier formula of \cite{zhang130} to generalized Heegner cycles, together with the conjectural injectivity of the $p$-adic Abel--Jacobi map \cite[Conj.~(2.1.2)]{nekovarCRM}, would yield a proof of the implication $L'(f,\chi,r)\neq 0\Longrightarrow\Hclass_{f,\chi}\neq 0$, for any $\chi$ as above with $\ep(V_{f,\chi})=-1$.
+In these favorable circumstances, our Theorem~B would imply conjecture (\ref{BKconj}) in the ``rank one'' case. \end{intro-rem}

-Appealing to the nonvanishing results of \cite{hsieh}, in Theorem~3.7 we show that the $p$-adic $L$-function $\mathscr{L}_{\frakp,\psi}(f)\in\overline{\Z}_p[\![\Gamma^-_K]\!]$ is nonzero, and hence, as $\chi$ varies, all but finitely of the values $L(f,\chi,r)$ appearing in Theorem~A are nonzero; our result thus covers most cases of conjecture (\ref{BKconj}) for those $\chi$.
+Appealing to the nonvanishing results of \cite{hsieh}, in Theorem~3.7 we show that the $p$-adic $L$-function $\mathscr{L}_{\frakp,\psi}(f)\in\overline{\Z}_p[\![\Gamma^-_K]\!]$ is nonzero, and hence, as $\chi$ varies, all but finitely many of the values $L(f,\chi,r)$ appearing in Theorem~A are nonzero; our result thus covers most cases of conjecture (\ref{BKconj}) for those $\chi$.
 Moreover, combined with \cite[Corollary (5.3.2)]{nekovar-parity3}, the above generic nonvanishing and our Theorems~A and B yield a proof of the ``parity conjecture'' for $V_{f,\chi}$.

 \begin{thmc}Suppose that $f$ is ordinary at $p$.
 Then